eigerco/polka-storage-book/src/storage-provider-cli/storage.md

 ## Upload a file

 To upload a file to the provider's server, use the following curl command.
-Replace `image.jpg` with the path to your file:

 ```bash
 curl \